Pokeglitch/gb2a/README.md

 Not a command line module right now.

-Place the rom file, the sym file, and the shim file in the same directory as 'index.js'.
+Modify the options in index.js as needed.

-Modify the options in index.js as needed
+The input shim/sym/charmap/rom come directly from the disassembly directory.

 Then open the command line the directory, and simply execute: